 In this section, we consider each of the components of the digital transformation.
 We describe some of the benefits and challenges associated with each of them and where we see a bottleneck in the process.
-Finally, we summarise the key aspects of the digital transformation most relevant for the wind energy industry, which are used towards defining the Grand Challenges in Section 6.
+Finally, we summarise the key aspects of the digital transformation most relevant for the wind energy industry, which are used towards defining the grand challenges in Sect.
+6.

-4.1 Digitisation: converting information from analog to digital
+4.1 Digitisation: converting information from analogue to digital

 Digitisation is the process of converting information into digital signals (Rachinger et al., 2019).
 The aim of digitisation is to provide the raw material for later use in digital business, and so it is important to capture as much information as possible in digital formats.
-Examples of digitisation in the wind energy industry include:
+Examples of digitisation in the wind energy industry include

-- Converting analog sensor signals from turbines or infrastructure into digital form - Converting written records such as maintenance logbooks into digital records - Formalising decision making processes as algorithms and recording how individual decisions are made - Capturing business processes in software
+- converting analogue sensor signals from turbines or infrastructure into digital form, - converting written records such as maintenance logbooks into digital records, - formalising decision-making processes as algorithms and recording how individual decisions are made, - capturing business processes in software.

-- 255 Sensor information from hardware in the wind energy system will be fundamental for releasing the opportunities of digitalisation.
-Wind turbines and other hardware in the wind energy system are extensively instrumented, and the data are brought together in data systems (often known as Supervisory Control and Data Acquisition systems or SCADA systems).
+Sensor information from hardware in the wind energy system will be fundamental for releasing the opportunities of digitalisation.
+Wind turbines and other hardware in the wind energy system are extensively instrumented, and the data are brought together in data systems (often known as supervisory control and data acquisition systems or SCADA systems).
 This simplifies the process of data access.
-However, turbines are usually only instrumented with the sensors necessary to support the manufacturer's and operators' goals, which might be less than are required for other applications.
-This helps reduce costs of - 260 manufacturing and sensor maintenance.
-Also, although extensive data buses are in place at most wind farms to connect wind turbines and the plant controller, security limitations often mean that it is impossible to connect other sensors to these networks, and that it might only be possible to access sensor data through the turbine's own SCADA system.
+However, turbines are usually only instrumented with the sensors necessary to support the manufacturer's and operators' goals, which might be fewer than are required for other applications.
+This helps reduce costs of manufacturing and sensor maintenance.
+Also, although extensive databases are in place at most wind farms to connect wind turbines and the plant controller, security limitations often mean that it is impossible to connect other sensors to these networks and that it might only be possible to access sensor data through the turbine's own SCADA system.

-The lack of access to turbine data limits the development of software-based third-party solutions, while the lack of data connections means that third-party solution providers often have to develop both the sensor and the data transmission tools, further raising costs.
-To avoid a situation in which multiple entirely new networks are built on top of each other in future wind farms, it would be helpful for wind farm developers and their engineers to plan in a high-bandwidth open network on new wind farms, with strong security implemented at the hardware level (Ahmed and Kim, 2014).
+The lack of access to turbine data limits the development of software-based third-party solutions, while the lack of data connections means that third-party solution providers often have to develop both the sensor and the data transmission tools, raising costs further.
+To avoid a situation in which multiple entirely new networks are built on top of each other in future wind farms, it would be helpful for wind farm developers and their engineers to plan for a high-bandwidth open network in new wind farms, with strong security implemented at the hardware level (Ahmed and Kim, 2014).

 Even with access to SCADA data, challenges remain in extracting information from the data.
-SCADA data semantics are particularly complex, and it may be necessary to develop an ontology (§4.4) in order to understand data from each different turbine model.
+SCADA data semantics are particularly complex, and it may be necessary to develop an ontology (Sect.
+4.4) in order to understand data from each different turbine model.
 This ontology could in turn be leveraged to form a schema to enable data exchange.

 For all that wind energy uses wind for its fuel, there is a relative lack of information about the wind fields in and around wind farms.
-This may change through the deployment of remote sensing by lidar, sodar, and radar, or mobile in situ sensing by drones (Figure 1).
-The extra costs of such devices will have to be balanced by cost savings such as reduced turbine fatigue, or increased income in flexible energy markets where an operator can make an informed cost-benefit decision.
-As remote sensing and mobile sensors have not yet become standard equipment on wind turbines or at wind farms, there is evidently still work to be balanced by cost savings are increased in the sensor bar of the balanced equipment on wind turbines or at wind farms, there is evidently still work to be balanced by cost savings.

-be done to justify their integration.
+This may change through the deployment of remote sensing by lidar, sodar, and radar or mobile in situ sensing by drones (Fig. 1).
+The extra costs of such devices will have to be balanced by cost savings such as reduced turbine fatigue or increased income in flexible energy markets where an operator can make an informed cost-benefit decision (Fig. 7).
+As remote sensing and mobile sensors have not yet become standard equipment on wind turbines or at wind farms, there is evidently still work to be done to justify their integration.